kawa-kokosowa/adventuredocs/README.md

 ## Test it out!

 We've included a demo!
+Checkout the `testdocs/` directory!
+It contains markdown files which represent sections, and an `ORDER` file which specifies the default order of the sections.

 All you have to do to get started is:

   1. `pip install -r requirements.txt`
-  2. `python adocs.py source_directory outputfile.html`
+  2. `python adocs.py testdocs outputfile.html`

 Then you can view `outputfile.html` in your web browser!